-I have wanted to write this letter for a while, but the words I want to express often don’t feel adequate enough to express what I truly want to say.
+I have wanted to write this letter for a while, but the words I want to write often don’t feel adequate enough to express what I truly want to say.
 So I’ll do my best to share my feelings and thoughts with you openly and honestly.
 This letter is written to you with all the love I can have.

 I know I scare you.
 I scare the living pants right off of you.
 Heck, I scare myself each and everyday.
 I am a walking, living, breathing reality of your worst nightmare when you are pregnant.
 The nightmare of having your baby pass away at fullterm completely unexpectedly.